Rawlsian Assignments: Results

-It is easy to see that every problem admits a Rawlsian assignment.\footnote{Given a problem, consider an assignment $x^1$, and its associated vector $B^1$.
-If $x^1$ is not Rawlsian, there exists another assignment $x^2$ that $R$-dominates $x^1$.
-Then, there is an entry $j$ of $B^2$ such that $B^2_j<B^1_j$ and $B^1_l=B^2_l$ for all $l<j$.
-If $x^2$ is not Rawlsian, there is another assignment $x^3$ that $R$-dominates $x^2$.
-Then, there is an entry $j'$ of $B^3$ such that $B^3_{j'}<B^2_{j'}$ and $B^2_l=B^3_l$ for all $l<j'$.
-If $x^3$ is not Rawlsian, we continue in the same way.
-Note that, at some point, we should find a Rawlsian assignment because each entry of the vectors $B^k$ is bounded from below by zero, and the number of entries is finite.} In principle, there might exist multiple Rawlsian assignments but, in fact, this is never the case.
+Every problem admits a Rawlsian assignment.
+In principle, there might exist multiple Rawlsian assignments but, in fact, this is never the case.
 Suppose otherwise, and let $x$ and $y$ be two Rawlsian assignments.
 Then, the assignment $\frac{1}{2}x+\frac{1}{2}y$ R-dominates $x$ and $y$.
 Thus, as the following proposition states, every problem admits a unique Rawlsian assignment.
 It is worth noting that randomization is key for the uniqueness.
 If we restrict the analysis to deterministic assignments, there are problems with multiple Rawlsian assignments.

 \begin{proposition} Each problem has a unique Rawlsian assignment. \end{proposition}